1. Overview

 4. Conclusion

-The implementation of all of these examples and code snippets can be found over on GitHub.
-This is a Maven-based project, so it should be easy to import and run as it is.
+As always, the implementation of all of these examples and code snippets can be found over on GitHub.